Quick and simple, this Strawberry Vinaigrette is delicious. It’s sweet, tart, and goes wonderfully on top of a bed of greens.

-Use over: This strawberry vinaigrette dressing tastes great served over a green salad or a fruit salad.
+Strawberry vinaigrette dressing tastes great served over a green salad or a fruit salad.
 You can even use it as a marinade for chicken or pork.

-- Fruit: Use over a mixture of berries add bananas or kiwi.
+- Fruit: Use over a mixture of berries, add bananas or kiwi.

 - Marinade: Place chicken or pork in a container.
 Pour the vinaigrette over the top.
 Marinate for at least 2 hours.

-- Gift: Put the vinaigrette in a small mason jar, tie some raffia or tulle around the top and give as a gift.
+- Gift: Put the vinaigrette in a small mason jar, tie some raffia or tulle around the top and give it as a gift.

-For more salad recipes, check out:
+For more salad dressing recipes, try: